CartoDB/mobile-sdk/doc/custom_offline_data.md

 VectorLayer layer = new VectorLayer(source);
 mapView.getLayers().add(layer);

-// As the file to load is rather large, we don't want to block our main thread thread = new Thread(new Runnable() {
+// As the file to load is rather large, we do not want to block our main thread thread = new Thread(new Runnable() {
     @Override
     public void run() {